jhon-Min/vue-projects/README.md

 # vue-projects
-This repo is purpose only for interview
+This repo is purpose only non commercial

+Do you need to start json server npx json-server --watch data/db.json